emmajanedrews/base-template/_posts/2017-06-28-what-you-should-know-about-edina-real-estate.md

 With such low inventory, new construction has been on the rise, particularly in the $400,000 to $600,000 range.
 We’ll continue to see increased inventory in this range, too. **We met with some builders recently and they told us that they will keep building as long as inventory is low and demand is high.**

-If you have any additional questions about our real estate market or you’re looking to buy or sell a home in Edina, give us a call or send us an email.
+If you have any additional questions about our real estate market or you’re looking to buy or sell a home in Scott County, give us a call or send us an email.
 We would be delighted to hear from you.